Dzavid/klika-interview/README.md

 **Important note**

-There is a pilcrow (¶) symbol in the header of CSV file.
+There is a pilcrow (Â¶) symbol in the header of CSV file.
 Python can't process it (even if you skip header lines).
 Because of this, Python script will terminate with the following error:

 `UnicodeDecodeError: 'charmap' codec can't decode byte 0x83 in position 34: character maps to <undefined>`